 The program is structured based in part on three objective performance goals, each weighted as 20% of the overall program: Annualized in-Place Rents, OpCo General and Administrative Expense, and Levered Internal Rate of Return on Purchased Rent (as defined below).
 Performance hurdles for the metrics were intended to be rigorous but achievable at the target level, and performance above or below target is rewarded accordingly.
 In the case that performance is achieved between two levels, payouts are determined using linear interpolation between the two levels.
 Performance below the threshold level results in no payout to NEOs.
 The remaining 40% of the program is tied to a subjective assessment of each individual NEO's performance during 2022, as determined by the Compensation Committee (with input from the CEO).
-For the purposes of individual performance, achievement at a threshold level was intended to represent average performance, and achievement at the maximum level was intended to represent outstanding performance.
+For the purposes of individual performance, achievement at a threshold level was intended to represent average performance, achievement at a target level was intended to represent above average performance, and achievement at the maximum level was intended to represent outstanding performance.